Ports of Call

 France Climate and Weather

-France is a large country extending over a wide field of latitude, therefore the climate differs according to region.
+France is big, spanning a range of different climatic regions.
 The south of France has a warm Mediterranean climate with hot summers and mild winters.
 Strong winds, known as 'le Mistral', can occur in the Cote d'Azur, Provence and in the Rhone valley particularly over the winter and spring.
 Rainfall is distributed throughout the year and some snow is expected in winter.
 Northern France, including Paris, has a temperate climate similar to southern England, with warm summers, cold winters and rainfall throughout the year.
 The western coast, from the Loire valley to the Pyrenees, is milder, and summer days are generally very hot.
 The mountainous areas are cooler and get heavy snowfall in winter.